decorator-factory/typing-tips/docs/main-tutorial/3-enumerated-types/index.md

 It means that you can only pass it a member of the ``Color`` enum, that is: ``Color.RED``, ``Color.GREEN``, ``Color.BLUE``.
 You cant pass just a ``1`` or a ``2`` or a ``3``, though.

 The members of such an enum are somewhat special.
-They are not just literally the values you defined for them, if you, lets say, if you try to add ``Color.RED`` and ``Color.GREEN`` you wont get ``3`` - you will get a type error.
+They are not just literally the values you defined for them, for example, if you try to add ``Color.RED`` and ``Color.GREEN`` you wont get ``3`` - you will get a type error.

 ```python-repl
 >>> from enum import Enum